Latest version of the app available: 4.0.0

 An MMP collects, organizes, and standardizes mobile app data to deliver a uniform assessment of campaign performance metrics.

 Adjust MMP can be integrated with Docebo’s Branded Mobile App Publisher functionality.
-In order to enable the support for Adjust as MMP for your branded app, you as the Superadmin need to contact Docebo (via the Communication Center, or through the Customer Experience Team if your plan includes this option).
+In order to enable the support for Adjust as MMP for your branded app, you as the Superadmin need to contact Docebo (via the Help Center, or through the Customer Experience Team if your plan includes this option).

 Hiding the Offline Mode Options for Your Branded App

 There may be the case that you want to hide, on your branded app, all of the options, actions and pages related to the offline mode, because you don’t want to give your users the ability to download confidential documents or training material.
-In order to do so, you as the Superadmin need to contact Docebo (via the Communication Center, or through the Customer Experience Team if your plan includes this option) and ask to hide all of the offline mode options.
+In order to do so, you as the Superadmin need to contact Docebo (via the Help Center, or through the Customer Experience Team if your plan includes this option) and ask to hide all of the offline mode options.

 Offline mode allows your users to log into the app while offline, to download training material and full courses while offline, and then to find and play them from the Offline Content page of the app.
 If you want to know more details about what you can do in offline mode, you can read the section dedicated to offline content in the Go.Learn article.
 If you decide to hide the offline mode for your branded app, your users won’t be able to perform any of these actions while they are offline.